A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Discussion

-Our study continues to highlight the important role played by the propensity score for estimating causal effects in observational studies.
-As discussed in \citet{Li2022}, there has been controversy regarding whether propensity score should be included in an outcome model for Bayesian causal inference, as the propensity score factors out the joint likelihood under prior independence.
-However, several previous studies have demonstrated the utility of including an estimated propensity score for outcome modeling, as this approach can offer additional robustness when the relationship between outcome and the original covariates is misspecified; see, for example, \citet{little2004robust,zigler2013model}.
-In a closely related context, \citet{Hahn2020} recently developed the Bayesian Causal Forest for estimating the conditional average treatment effect with a point treatment in the cross-sectional setting, which specifies separate BART priors for the baseline mean function (which includes an estimated propensity score) and the conditional average treatment effect function, to address regularization-induced confounding.
-They have shown that adding the estimated propensity score in the baseline mean function can significantly improve the empirical estimation of the conditional average treatment effect in observational studies, and often outperforms other versions of the BART estimator for the conditional average treatment effect.
-In the longitudinal observational study setting, our motivation for including the joint propensity and censoring score is slightly different.
-In our study, the need for the longitudinal joint score primarily arises from reducing the modeling complexity by avoiding the need to model all time-varying covariates which may be multi-dimensional, and is mainly to improve the feasibility in implementing the conventional g-formula estimator \citep{Achy-Brou2010}.
-However, when there are only a few time-varying confounders, our approach allows for the inclusion of both the estimated longitudinal joint score and the entire list of covariates into the longitudinal balancing score, and bears a similar flavor to that in \citet{Hahn2020}.
-Although this is not the primary pursuit of our study, it would be useful to adopt the specification in \citet{Hahn2020} into our g-formula representation to further reduce the potential for regularization-induced confounding for the estimation of the average causal effects of treatment regimes.
-Additionally, these collective efforts in integrating the estimated propensity scores for Bayesian causal inference may also inspire future improvements for g-computation with longitudinal observational data, when the interest lies in alternative causal estimands in the presence of competing risks \citep{young2020causal}, and non-mortality outcomes truncated by death \citep{Josefsson2021}.
+In our study, the inclusion of the longitudinal joint score primarily arises from reducing the modeling complexity by avoiding the need to model all time-varying covariates, which may be multi-dimensional and is mainly to improve the feasibility of implementing the conventional g-formula estimator \citep{Achy-Brou2010}.
+From this perspective, our study continues to highlight the use of propensity scores in estimating causal effects.
+As pointed out in \citet{Li2022}, there has been controversy regarding whether propensity scores should be included in an outcome model for Bayesian causal inference, as the propensity score factors out the joint likelihood under prior independence.
+However, several previous studies demonstrated the additional benefits of including an estimated propensity score for outcome modeling; see, for example, \citet{little2004robust,zigler2013model,Zhou2019} and \citet{Hu2021}.
+With a time-fixed treatment, \citet{Hahn2020} developed the Bayesian Causal Forest for estimating the conditional average treatment effect with a point treatment in the cross-sectional setting, which specifies separate BART priors for the baseline mean function (which includes an estimated propensity score) and the conditional average treatment effect function, to address regularization-induced confounding.
+They have also shown that adding the estimated propensity score in the baseline mean function can improve the empirical estimation of the conditional average treatment effect.